chili-publish/grafx-documentation/docs/GraFx-Studio/overview/hamburger-menu/index.md

 ## Edit

-All the usual undo, redo, cut, copy, paste, duplicate and delete function.
+All the usual undo, redo, cut, copy, paste, duplicate, and delete functions.

 ![screenshot](edit.png)

 ## Frame

-Move the frames up or down.
+Move the frame up or down.
 (See [Z-index](/GraFx-Studio/concepts/frames/#z-index))

 ![screenshot](frame.png)

 ## View

-Toggle View mode (enables or disables frame borders and the bleed box)
+Toggle View mode (enables or disables frame borders and the bleed box).

 Zoom the canvas in or out.